-This blog is a summary, with lots of links, of the antifragile software movement.
+This blog is a summary of the antifragile sw movement.
+There is lots of links.
 Loosely, Antifragile is the property of thriving through volatility and surprise.
-You can refer to the budding antifragile software manifesto , but note also that this goes beyond robust/resilient (see the picture below).
+There is an antifragile sw manifesto, but note also that this goes beyond robust/resilient.

 As part of a Digital Transformation, here are six things to think about.

 1. Adaptive Failure Injection